anaef/nginx-lws/doc/GettingStarted.md

 		alias /var/www/lws-examples/internal/;
 		internal;
 	}

+	location /lws-monitor/ {
+		lws_monitor;
 	}
+}
 ```

-This configuration defines a web server with three locations:
+This configuration defines a web server with four locations:
 - A root location that serves static content from the `static` subfolder.
 - A `/services/` location that provides the web services implemented in Lua.
 - A `/internal/` location that is only accessible via internal redirects.
+- A `/lws-monitor/` location that provides read-write access to central LWS characteristics.

 The `/services` location uses the central `lws` directive to enable the LWS handler.
 The directive
 maps paths to files with main Lua chunks that implement a web service.
 Specifically, the path